 Signal Flow From Microphone Plugs To Microphone Jacks

 Microphones react to sound waves and output electrical audio signals (AC voltages) through their output plugs (male XLR, phone, or other connectors).
 We say that signal flows out of a microphone.
-In other words, signals flows from the mic plug to a connected mic jack (often an XLR cable or a mic input phone jack).
+In other words, signals flow from the mic plug to a connected mic jack (often an XLR cable or a mic input phone jack).

 When connecting a professional microphone with an XLR output to a microphone preamplifier, the signal flows from the microphone to the preamp via an XLR cable.
 In terms of passing through connections, the mic signal flow from the microphone plug (male) to the XLR cable jack (female) and then from the XLR cable plug (male) to the mic preamp input jack (female).